Peanut butter brownies are topped with a thick layer of whipped chocolate ganache. Get this yummi recipe and satisfy your sweet tooth!

 This artwork was designed by Brad Graber, another friend of Vic’s.
 It is such a beautiful tribute to the man we all loved and miss so very much.

 Vic is the reason that I’ve been away from this blog for a while.
 I was truly not in the frame of mind to be blogging, and I was just feeling so blah that no matter what I cooked or baked, it seemed to flop on me.
 So I took a break…. but now I’m back.
 With a vengeance, I should add.
 I’ve got a great product review coming up for you later this week, along with a giveaway!
 That’s right, kids… FREEBIES in the house!
 If you haven’t already signed up to receive my newsletter updates, be sure to do so… otherwise, you might miss out on the fun!
-There’s a place to subscribe right at the top of this page, next to the social media icons.
+There’s a place to subscribe right at the top of this page.

 PEANUT BUTTER BROWNIES with WHIPPED CHOCOLATE GANACHE FROSTING